Haleluyaz/ez-lerp/README.md

 # ez-lerp

-Simple lerp with easing function for Unity
+Simple lerp with easing function for Unity.

-\nHow to use : Add EZLerp component to gameobject.
+How to use : Add EZLerp component to gameobject.